5 Ways Companies are Using AI in their Sales Strategy

 AI is great for surfacing bonafide lead insights from your marketing and sales data.
 AI-based tools can tell you more about your prospects and customers and also recommend which leads to pursue.

-One particularly creative way companies are using AI to qualify leads is through chatbots.
+One particularly creative way companies are using AI to qualify leads is through AI assistants.
 Drift, for example, has been using AI-powered chatbots to enhance the buyer journey and scale its SDR team.
 Chatbots use AI to replicate and scale the behaviors of top SDRs so that engagement with every single website visitor feels personal.

 AI-based chatbots can also: